EleazerHenry/alx-low_level_programming/0x03-debugging/README.md

 # 0x03.
 C - Debugging
-Currently leanring how to debug.
+Just starting to lean how to debug.